Tony Hersey

 Page Builder examples — multiple pages built with the system

-Pinpoint's LMS let clients build standalone resource pages for things like product highlights, directories, training hubs, and internal campaigns.
-Useful feature, rigid process.
+Pinpoint's LMS allowed enterprise clients to build custom resource pages for product highlights, onboarding hubs, and internal campaigns.
+It was a highly valued feature with a fundamentally broken, non-scalable process.

 Page Builder System Diagram